The Link Between Anorexia and Obsessive Compulsive Disorder

 Another form of treatment for both OCD and anorexia nervosa is dialectical behavior therapy (DBT).

-This form of psychotherapy focuses on helping people make positive changes in their lives, partially by cultivating a greater understanding and acceptance of their difficult thoughts and feelings.
+This form of psychotherapy focuses on helping people make positive changes in their lives.
+It partially does this by building the skills needed to develop mindfulness, communication, and emotional regulation.

 Group Therapy